 The Guardian Dogs:

-Annie and Rory are both one and a half year old Great Pyrennes dogs.
-They’ve both been with Jess since they’ve been puppies, learing their roles on the Farm.
-Oderus and Satch are both two and a half year old Maremma sheep dogs.
-They are new additions to the Farm, having been recently rescued with Tressa from another farm.
+Annie and Rory are both three and a half year old Great Pyrennes dogs.
+They’ve both been with Jess since they’ve been puppies, learning their roles on the Farm.
+Oderus is a four and a half year old Maremma sheep dog.

 The guardian dogs live with the livestock and protect them from coyotes, bears, foxes, owls, hawks and eagles that all inhabit the area.
 Not only do they protect the animals but they assist the sheep when lambing, cuddling the newborns and cleaning them.
 They bond with the animals they protect, and are an integral part of making them feel safe and secure.
 If animal were to stray, one of the guardians would remain with it until it was found again.